 About the project

-The CBD and South East Light Rail is a new light rail network for Sydney, currently under construction.
-The 12km route, featuring 19 stops, will extend from Circular Quay along George Street to Central Station, through Surry Hills to Moore Park, then to Randwick and Kingsford via Alison Road and Anzac Parade.
+The CBD and South East Light Rail is a new light rail network for Sydney.
+The 12km route, featuring 19 stops, extends from Circular Quay along George Street to Central Station, through Surry Hills to Moore Park, then to Randwick and Kingsford via Alison Road and Anzac Parade.

 Light rail will provide high capacity, clean, frequent and reliable services connecting key CBD locations with Surry Hills, the Moore Park stadiums precinct, Randwick racecourse, the University of NSW and hospitals at Randwick.

-The project will also create a one-kilometre pedestrian zone along George Street, between Hunter and Bathurst streets, helping George Street’s historic heart achieve its potential as one of the world’s premier boulevards.
+The project has created a one-kilometre pedestrian zone along George Street, between Hunter and Bathurst streets, helping George Street’s historic heart achieve its potential as one of the world’s premier boulevards.
 Light rail has proven all around the world to be a major catalyst for urban renewal and to improve urban amenity.

-Benefits are explored further in the project Business Case Summary.
+Benefits are explored further in our Light Rail Benefits factsheet

 The route was designed to service major transport hubs, providing easy interchange with buses, trains, ferries and the Inner West Light Rail.
 With the ease of the Opal card and more public transport services than ever before, interchanging between services has never been more seamless.